sardana-org/sardana/doc/source/users/acquisition.rst

 Experimental channel acquisition
 --------------------------------

+:ref:`Counter/timer <sardana-countertimer-overview>`, :ref:`1D <sardana-1d-overview>` and
-Counter/Timer and 1D and 2D experimental channels can acquire data on its own, without being included in an measurement group.
+:ref:`2D <sardana-2d-overview>` experimental channels can be directly involved in data acquisition without being included in a :ref:`measurement group acquisition <sardana-acquisition-measgrp>`.
-This can be important for testing purposes or for implementation of own measurement procedures.
+This can be useful for simple use cases like a single image capture, testing purposes or for implementation of your own measurement procedures.
-The relevant :term:`API` for this feature ist:
+The relevant :term:`API` for this feature is documented in the API of each of the elements, for example, :ref:`sardana-countertimer-api`.

-- Timer, with three special values:

-  - __default: Default timer for the controller in use, defined in the controller plugin as a class member.
-If the element belonging to this axis is not defined in the controller, resetting the controller's timer to the default one raises an exception.
-  - __self: the own channel is its timer.
-  - None: disable the single acquisition.

-  Timer and channel have to belong to the same controller.

-- IntegrationTime

-- Start

 The single acquisition of these channels can be also done with the macro :class:`~sardana.macroserver.macros.standard.ct`, giving the name of the channel as last argument.